 I visited two flight schools, but I thought GreyBird was the school that appealed to me the most.
 I got a really good impression of the school and the people behind it.
-There was a “cozy” atmosphere, and one was really taken care of.
-In addition, I was very impressed by the many twin hours and the fact that one does not use simulators at school.
+There was a “cozy” atmosphere, and they really cared about you.
+In addition, I was very impressed by the many hours in the twin-engine aircraft.

 What Has It Been Like to Be a Student at GreyBird Pilot Academy?

 It has been really good!
 Right from the start, we experienced a school where everyone talks to everyone.
-This applies to instructors, management and the students on the various teams.
-We were assigned a mentor (a student from a team later in the education) at the start of the study, which was a nice support, but I still found that everyone else was good at helping and answering questions.
+This applies to instructors, management, and the students in the different classes.
+We were assigned a mentor (an older student) at the beginning, which was a nice support, but I still found that everyone was helpful and willing to answer questions.

 The flight lessons are clearly the best of the training, but I have been a little unlucky with the weather, so I have experienced being canceled quite a few times.
-However, these are the conditions we have to live with when you have to fly all your 180 hours in real planes.
-I will soon be flying on the school’s twin-engine plane, and I’m really looking forward to it.
-Then you get even closer to the job you have to hold in the future.
-The theoretical part of the education is tough, but if this is what you want, then you will also give everything you have to get through.
+However, these are the conditions we have to live with when you have to fly all your 180 hours in real aircraft.
+I will soon fly in the school’s twin-engine aircraft, and I really look forward to it.
+Then you get even closer to the job you will get in the future.
+The theoretical part of the education is tough, but if this is what you want, then you will also give everything you have to get through it.

 What Happens When You Graduate as a Pilot?

 I have to start looking for a job!
-I would like to fly long-haul (long-haul aircraft), which can be a challenge when you come as a recent graduate and do not yet have many hours on the book.
+I would like to fly long-haul (long-haul aircraft), which can be a challenge when you come as a newly graduated pilot and do not yet have many hours in the book.
 Alternatively, I would like a job in the GA industry where I could fly smaller private jets for different customers to different locations.
-I’ve also considered becoming an instructor, but I’m not quite sure yet.
+I have also considered becoming an instructor, but I am not quite sure yet.

 What Has Been the Best Experience of Your School Days?